DigitalSlideArchive/digitalslidearchive.info/DSA_Girder_Installation/DSA_Installation.md

 So by default, when you start a new DSA/Girder instance it will create the following directories.

 assetstore -> Where girder stores items/files/"stuff" that I've uploaded
-db --> where the mongoDB lives; mongo is running in a container so it needs to have a persistent location where the data is stored and can be backed up
+db -> where the mongoDB lives; mongo is running in a container so it needs to have a persistent location where the data is stored and can be backed up
-logs --> logs/errors/etc. get placed here
+logs -> logs/errors/etc. get placed here

 ![](assets/DSA_Installation-40f14.png)

-So I prefer to specify where the logs, mongo database, and assetstores (storage space the DSA uses for files/items) live on my file system.
+So I prefer to specify where the logs, Mongo database, and assetstores (storage space the DSA uses for files/items) live on my file system.
 By default it will create all of this for you in

-~/.histomics so in our case if I look in /home/dsaadmin/.histomicstk
+~/.histomicstk so in our case if I look in /home/dsaadmin/.histomicstk